 Yes, Octobers in Ohio can be beautiful with all the leaves changing, and yes, I enjoy pumpkin donuts, pumpkin cookies, pumpkin ice cream, and pumpkin rolls just as much as the next girl.
 (Another sorry – I’m not a coffee drinker, so pumpkin spice lattes don’t excite me.)

-However, I really dislike facing an entire month of Halloween everywhere, especially now that I have to navigate that entire month with my two boys in tow.
+However, I really dislike facing an entire month of Halloween everywhere, especially now that I have to navigate that entire month with my little boys in tow.

 Television alone becomes a nightmare, possibly literally.
 Hubby and I are constantly saying, “Don’t look – la, la, LA, LA, LAAA,” while we frantically try to change the channel so that our boys aren’t seeing or hearing bad-dream inducing ugly, nasty, demonic things in a 30-second commercial on even the generally family-friendly stations.
 (Come November 1, it’ll be Christmas commercials for every toy known to mankind, which is almost as bad)

 In our home, we do not observe Halloween.
 We do not decorate or go trick-or-treating or give out candy.
-However, we do attend our church’s Fall Fun Fest outreach, complete with “good” costumes, and Elijah has his fall party at school.
+However, we do attend our church’s Fall Fun Fest outreach, complete with “good” costumes, and the boys have their fall party at school.

 I LOVE dressing up in creative costumes (birthday parties, dramas, school spirit days), and I LOVE me some Snickers and Almond Joys.
 I adore ministering to children and making certain they know how much Jesus loves them.
 So I understand how that’s the appealing part of Halloween for Christians.
 It’s why we do all the fall outreaches at our churches.